DevoInc/nodejs-sdk/README.md

     $ npm install @devo/nodejs-sdk

-## Event Sender
+## Sending Events

-The SDK supports sending sending events to Devo.
+The SDK supports sending events to Devo.
 First import the SDK in your code and start the sender:

 ``` js